Let's Get Physcial

 To contact her for inquiries, scheduling, and fees, navigate to the Contact tab at the top of this page.

 Mary Lane Potter writes and teaches in Seattle, Washington.
-She has published a novel, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.
+She has published a novel, a book of linked short stories, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.

 Currently she teaches writing classes and workshops (privately and for organizations such as the Collegeville Institute for Ecumenical and Cultural Research, Hugo House in Seattle, and The Loft Literary Center in Minnesota).
 She enjoys teaching all the elements of the craft of fiction, including classes on the sentence, effective description, scene and exposition, the short story, and the novella.
 Her unique expertise lies in teaching narrative structure for fiction and nonfiction, teaching experimental narrative forms, and leading writing workshops focused on spiritual journeys, spirituality, the body-spirit connection, and women’s lives.